umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/Troubleshooting.md

 Orphaned would be backup csproj files or files not referenced by the any of the main project-files.

 ### Could not find '/app/work/repository/Readme.md' to stat: No such file or directory

+In some instances we see an issue where filename casing is causing an error.

-Rename the `Readme.md` file in your repository to something else (it is okay if the file still has the markdown-extension).
+Rename the `Readme.md` file in the root of your repository to something different, the file can keep the markdown-extension.
 Commit the change to your repository and run the pipeline.

 If you want to you can change the filename back to `Readme.md` after a successfull CI/CD deployment.